DataV-Team/DataV/README_EN.md

 ### UMD version

 The `UMD` version can be directly imported using the `script` tag.
 The `UMD` version file is located in the project `dist` directory.
 After import, all components will be automatically registered as **Vue global components**.
-Be sure to introduce `Vue` before introducing `Datav`.
+Be sure to introduce `Vue` before introducing `DataV`.

 [UMD version usage example](./umdExample.html)